A student comparing university brochures at a table — illustrative cover image.

 Lanka Scholar Editorial is the Lanka Scholar counsellor team — senior advisors who place Sri Lankan students into universities across 18 destinations.
 Articles are reviewed before publication and refreshed when fees, deadlines, or visa rules change.

-Ask the team a question on WhatsApp
+Register and ask the team a question arrow_forward

 Keep reading